Some of the best games of the current generation which deserve to be remastered on next-gen platforms.

 As one of the standout RPG series of the current generation Mass Effect deserves to make an appearance on PS4 and Xbox One.
-With another game on the way, a re-release of the original trilogy could be ideally timed to raise awareness.
+With another game on the way, a remastered version of the original trilogy could be ideally timed to raise awareness.
 Bundle the various’ titles DLC and overhaul the graphics and even without enhancements to gameplay you’d have one hell of a package.

 Developer: Irrational/2K Marin Publisher: 2K Games

 With BioShock Irrational created a shooter that wrapped together a story greater than most games even dare to craft despite the fact that much of the details of that story are relayed through audio logs and of course, there is that most memorable of twists towards the end.
-So 2K would you kindly re-release Irrational’s game?
+So 2K, would you kindly see to it that Irrational’s game is remastered?

 2K Marin headed up the sequel allowing players to step into the role of not any Big Daddy but the original Big Daddy.
 It may never have quite reached the heights of its predecessor or successor but it was a solid game that showed the city of Rapture even further in decline.
 BioShock 2 was also the game that introduced multiplayer to the series – a feature once considered, but ultimately scraped from Infinite – as with Mass Effect, the online mode of the game would not likely feature, but the core single player can and should be.

 Infinite though flawed, offered an attempt at a profound story which was hampered by a story which was needlessly complicated and combat which was poorly executed.
 Still, the game remains one of the best games of the year and indeed, this generation which is why it and its forebears deserve to be brought to new consoles.

 Developer: Volition Publisher: THQ/Deep Silver